civicteam/hello-civic/README.md

 ✨ Contributing

-Got a neat Civic trick?
+Got a neat Civic auth demo?
+We'd love to see it!
 Open an issue or PR with:
-	1. A one-liner goal (“Secure FastAPI backend with Civic Pass”)
+	1. A clear goal ("Real-time chat with Civic Pass", "Mobile wallet integration")
-	2. A runnable example folder
+	2. A runnable example in its own folder
-	3. A short README explaining the flow
+	3. A README with setup instructions

-Even tiny fixes—spelling, linting, better comments—are appreciated.
-See CONTRIBUTING.md for ground rules.
+Even small improvements—bug fixes, better comments, UI polish—are welcome.
+See CONTRIBUTING.md for detailed guidelines.

 ⸻